ZhaojiaLii/vigisade-web/README.md

 * Comments MUST be [helpful](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/) for other developers;

 __Symfony__
-* Annotations MUST NOT be used.
-Then, YML files MUST be used for routes or doctrines entities;
+* Annotations MUST NOT be used EXCEPT for doctrine entities.
 * Translations MUST use the `translations/` directory.
 * DataFixtures MUST be set when creating a new doctrine entity.